The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Introduction

-This paper explores a new approach to analyzing the final state kinematics, based on the calculation of the final state hadronic invariant mass.
-This method targets high hadron multiplicity events expected from the interactions of multi-GeV neutrinos in future LArTPCs.
-This method is then benchmarked against several established methods of estimating neutrino energy, introduced in Section~\ref{sec:EnergyEstimators}.
-Since we lack direct access to nature’s true interaction dynamics, we rely on several event generators, each of which embodies different theoretical assumptions to probe different kinematic scenarios as a function of the true energy.
-The different event generators employed in this study are introduced in Section~\ref{sec:Simulation}, together with the adopted reconstruction assumptions.
+To model the complex neutrino-nucleus interactions, we rely on several event generators, each of which embodies different theoretical assumptions to probe different kinematic scenarios as a function of the true energy.
+The event generators employed in this study are introduced in Section~\ref{sec:Simulation}, together with the adopted reconstruction assumptions.
 We compare the performance of the different estimators by first calculating their bias and variance with respect to neutrino energy in Section~\ref{sec:BiasAndVariance}, and then with respect to other kinematic variables in Section~\ref{sec:VariableDependences}.
 Finally, we assess their impact on oscillation measurements through a series of tests presented in Sections~\ref{sec:ImpactOnOsc} and~\ref{sec:ImpactOnOsc2}.